Richard Kind: Television

 Kind had a recurring role in Scrubs, as Harvey Corman, an annoying hypochondriac, who claimed that having the same name as Harvey Korman did not "get [him] as much action as you may think".
 He also played a role on USA's crime comedy Psych as Hugo, an astronomer who killed a partner for credit for the discovery of a planet ("From the Earth to the Starbucks"), and later on Law & Order: Criminal Intent as a wealthy philanthropist who kills his sister-in-law and niece to protect the money he uses to fund his philanthropic work ("Privilege").
-Kind guest-starred on the Disney Channel series Even Stevens, where he played the surly Uncle Chuck.
-He appeared in an episode of CBS' Two and a Half Men with former Spin City co-star Charlie Sheen on November 12, 2007.
+Kind guest-starred on the Disney Channel series Even Stevens, where he played the fun-loving but irresponsible Uncle Chuck.
+He appeared in an episode of CBS's Two and a Half Men with former Spin City co-star Charlie Sheen on November 12, 2007.
 He also played a small role on TNT's hit show Leverage playing the part of a corrupt mayor in the second season two-part finale.
 Kind guest-starred episode "The Worst", playing the corrupt DEA officer Special Agent Schwartz in the Netflix series Disjointed.

 He played the role of burnt spy Jesse's ex-boss Marv in three episodes of season 4 of Burn Notice.
 In 2011, Kind guest-starred in an episode of the ABC sitcom Mr. Sunshine as Rod the Bod.
 He starred in the HBO series Luck until its cancellation, and he is also the spokesman for On-Cor frozen foods.
 In February 2013, he made a guest appearance on Kroll Show.

 In 2015, he played the GED instructor on Unbreakable Kimmy Schmidt and Mayor Aubrey James in Gotham.

 In 2022, Kind starred as police captain Stan Yenko on the CBS police procedural crime drama East New York, which was cancelled after its first season.
-In 2023, he played Saint Peter in Mel Brooks' History of the World, Part II.
+In 2023, he played Saint Peter in Mel Brooks's History of the World, Part II.

+In 2026, Kind will star in the Hallmark Channel/Disney television film Holiday Ever After: A Disney World Wish Come True.